-I’m primarily interested in the philosophy of groups, that is, in how we should conceptualise their ontological status, mental and epistemic capacities, agency, responsibility, and duties.
-I’m also keenly interested in applying these conceptualisations to states and businesses.
-I’ve got side interests in moral demandingness, feminist ethics, human rights, and the nature of individuals’ obligations in the face of global catastrophes and moral collective action problems.
+I’m generally interested in social ontology.
+I’m especially interested in whether social entities — such as nation-states, businesses, mobs, and social classes — can be morally responsible for the outcomes they produce.
+I’ve also worked on care ethics, associative duties, human rights, and the nature of individuals’ obligations in the face of moral collective action problems.
 If you’re researching similar topics, I’d be delighted if you contacted me.

-Below is what my ‘incredulous stare’ looks like.
-The stare was directed at the camera of Ole Koksvik in November 2017.
-The photo at the top was taken by me at Kohimarama Beach, near where I grew up in Auckland, New Zealand.
+The photo at the top is Kohimarama Beach, which is right near where I grew up in Auckland, New Zealand.